gabriellnuness/pythoncodes/README.md

-# Python scripts to scientific work
+# Python scripts for scientific work
 ## This repository contains python scripts I am using during my master's degree.

 Mainly it is focused on few calculations and automations to plot a beautiful graph to my LaTeX dissertation (which I'm also doing the version control in another private git repository)